 Demand for deployment tools is growing worldwide, as a direct result of steady growth in well intervention activities, due to continuous efforts on maintaining and maximizing production within existing oilfields.
-In parallel to that, the number of aging wells is increasing; hence more intervention must be conducted.
+In parallel to that, the number of ageing wells is increasing; hence more intervention must be conducted.

 Due to continuous investment by NOCs in the Middle East and increased technological challenges, Middle East growth shall witness a steady increase in demand for Well Intervention services.
-Middle East is considered to be the market with one of the highest penetration rate for Well Intervention, both onshore and offshore.
+The Middle East is considered to be the market with one of the highest penetration rates for Well Intervention, both onshore and offshore.

 Performance characteristics of work-over rigs allow it to be a more economical solution than a full drilling rig.
 The demand for work-over rigs is directly influenced by well intervention activities and fields' maturity.
 Older fields would require more heavy intervention.
 However, with the tremendous progress made in the artificial lift area, the down-hole equipment deployed to lift oil became more reliable.
-This in turn requires less well intervention work, hence reducing the demand for work-over rigs.
+This, in turn, requires less well intervention work, hence reducing the demand for work-over rigs.

-In contrast, due technical complexity in ageing wells and development in horizontal drilling, the demand for onshore work-over rigs is set to increase in the medium and long term.
+In contrast, due technical complexity in ageing wells and development in horizontal drilling, the demand for onshore work-over rigs is set to increase in the medium and long-term.
 This well intervention method is in direct completion with Snubbing services (Haudraulic Work-over Units).

 Offshore, the preference is with conventional drilling rigs, due to a number of reasons.
 In general, it is commercially unattractive to build an offshore work-over rig, due to less value created.
 It is very much applies to Jack-up drilling rigs.
 This is why lift barges came to the market, as a lower cost solution, to service this niche.